raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 with short UDP timeouts, it fails to provide a persistent bi-directional communication channel unless an excessive amount of keepalive traffic is used.

+(QUESTION: Given there are now two DNS-over-QUIC drafts should we include a statement here about the applicability to QUIC?)

 Session Signaling messages relate only to the specific session in which they are being carried.
 Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box